jamesxu2018/learngit/readme.txt

-test for git3 on window from home2 test for git3 on window from home3 test for git3 on window from home on site1.
+test for git3 on window from home2 test for git3 on window from home3 test for git3 on window from home on site1. test for git3 on window from home3 at feature1 branch